-Indiana has thirty (30) Motor Carrier Inspectors (MCI's) that do not have full traffic enforcement authority but do however contribute to Indiana's traffic enforcement efforts by focusing on seat belt usage, cellular phone usage and possession of a RADAR detector.
+Indiana has thirty (30) Motor Carrier Inspectors (MCI's) (20 actual) that do not have full traffic enforcement authority but do however contribute to Indiana's traffic enforcement efforts by focusing on seat belt usage, cellular phone usage and possession of a RADAR detector.
 The MCI's do not have the authority to enforce any state law pertaining to moving violations.
 These MCI's will conduct approximately 35,100 hours towards CMV inspections.

-Altogether, Indiana plans on spending approximately 94,866 hours during the federal fiscal year towards CMV related activities utilizing the total number of inspectors (Figure #7).
+Factoring in paid time off (sick time, personal days, holidays, and vacation time) each year Indiana inspectors will be off work for approximately 21,930 hours.
+Altogether, Indiana plans on spending approximately 72,936 hours during the federal fiscal year towards CMV related activities utilizing the total number of inspectors.